 Surgical Procedures That Require Eye Protection

 Blepharoplasties are one of the most common cosmetic procedures performed on the eyes.
 The use of a Surgical Eye Shield should be just as common.
 There are many types of blepharoplasties that can remove bags or excess skin from the eyelids to give a younger and more youthful look.
-To remove these bags or excess skin, you need to use sharp instruments such as scissors or scalpels and when using these sharp tools, it is important to make sure the patient’s eyes are protected.
+To remove these bags or excess skin, you need to use Electrosurgical, Radiofrequency, or sharp instruments such as scissors or scalpels.
+When using these tools, it is important to make sure the patient’s eyes are protected.

 Plastic Eye Shield w/ Suction Cup (left) and w/ Handle (right), reusable and autoclavable

 Hayden Medical’s Blepharoplasty Eye Shields (reusable-autoclavable) are made of autoclavable plastic and are inserted in the eye (underneath the lid, over the eyeball) to protect from sharp tools used around the eyeball.
 These are easy to insert (after anesthetic eye drops are used) as well as easy to remove with suction cups or a handle.
 These are ideal for use with electrocautery or RF devices such as our Bipolar Forceps or the Soniquence i200.
 These shields and the Soniquence RF technology provide an efficient and safe combination for your practice!

 Hayden Medical staff members are certified by The LIA (Laser Institute of America) and we take the utmost care and concern when it comes to laser safety.
 Cosmetic Lasers and non-surgical procedures are becoming a growing trend in cosmetic and plastic surgery.
 They can be used to remove scarring or tattoos, “resurface” the skin on the face and “tighten” the skin’s natural appearance.
 With these lasers, there are some dangers, but with the proper protection tools, these risks can be greatly reduced or eliminated.